Biden to restore 3 national monuments cut by Trump

 In a statement Thursday, Haaland said she had the "distinct honor to speak with many people who care deeply about this land" during her Utah trip.

-"The historical connection between Indigenous peoples and Bears Ears is undeniable; our Native American ancestors sustained themselves on the landscape since time immemorial, and evidence of their rich lives is everywhere one looks," she said.
+"The historical connection between Indigenous peoples and Bears Ears is undeniable; our Native American ancestors sustained themselves on the landscape since time immemorial, and evidence of their rich lives is everywhere one looks," said Haaland, a member of the Laguna Pueblo in New Mexico.

 Former President Barack Obama proclaimed Bears Ears a national monument in 2016, 20 years after former President Bill Clinton moved to protect Grand Staircase-Escalante.
 Bears Ears was the first site to receive the designation at the specific request of tribes.